 However, there usually is some oxygen dissolved in water, just like salt can be dissolved in water.
+Algae and rooted aquatic plants produce oxygen during the day using dissolved nutrients and the energy of sunlight through photosynthesis, and infuse it into surrounding water.
+Oxygen can also dissolve into water from the atmosphere, especially with agitation/aeration for example from wind or waterfalls.
 This is different from combining to make a new chemical.
 At room temperature, a quart of water can absorb about 1/4000 of an ounce of oxygen.
 Add any more oxygen, and it will form a gas bubble, rise to the surface and evaporate.
 Fish, shellfish, etc. have gills that allow them to access and live on this minute amount of oxygen.
 Their life is precarious, though, and can be made impossible by just small changes in the temperature or pressure of water which may result in decreasing this life sustaining gas.
-Or else the oxygen can be used up by another process, for example by the decay of organic matter, as we will see farther below.
+The plants use DO at night in respiration, and it is also used by bacteria during the decay of organic matter.

-The Town of Plymouth has provided us with an instrument to measure the amount of dissolved oxygen in water: a probe suspended from a long cable.
+The Town of Plymouth provided HPWA with an instrument to measure the amount of dissolved oxygen in water: a probe suspended from a long cable, with a controller/display attached at the other end (see the picture to the right).
 This probe measures not only the amount of dissolved oxygen but also water temperature.
-We routinely take it to two of the deepest locations on the pond, one (called by us GH-10) about 45 feet deep, the other (called GH-11) 35 ft, and take data in 3 foot steps all the way from the water surface to the lake bottom.
+We routinely take it to two of the deepest locations on the pond, one (called by us GH-10) about 45 feet deep, the other (called GH-11) 35 ft, and take data in one meter (about 3.3-foot) steps all the way from the water surface to the lake bottom.
 You can find these locations on one of our sampling maps.
 The first thing to recognize is that aquatic plants and algae consume oxygen at night, but produce oxygen during the day, especially in bright sun light.
 So there will be a change depending on the time of day.
 We would also expect stark differences, certainly in temperature, depending on the season, and, of course, that’s what we find.
 The same is true for the amount of oxygen dissolved in the water.
 In Spring, and again in Fall, water temperature and oxygen levels are more or less the same everywhere, a bit warmer, and richer in oxygen, near the surface, a bit colder, with less oxygen at the higher water pressure near the bottom.
 However, the oxygen level is near 100% saturation everywhere.
 This is an indication of a healthy lake in which the frequent strong Spring and Fall storms churn the water all the way to the bottom, mixing top and bottom water thoroughly.
 Fish and aquatic plants thrive under these conditions.

-The depletion of oxygen near the pond bottom in the Summer is caused by heavy algae growth in the upper, sunlit reaches of the pond.
-This indicates an unhealthy pond condition and may lead to fish and shellfish kills, odor problems (rotten egg smell), allergic reactions when swimming (swimmers’ rash).
-The trigger is an excess of nutrients, predominately phosphorus.
-Actually, there is a vicious cycle at work during the Summer.
-In Spring and Fall, oxygen dissolved in the water prevents the phosphorus in the muck, accumulated at the pond bottom over the years, to change into a form that is released into the water.
-Once the water has lost its oxygen, the chemistry changes and the muck begins releasing phosphorus into the pond, adding to the nutrient problem.
-So the key to a healthy pond begins and ends with reducing nutrients, something every resident can help accomplish, by use of low or zero phosphate household and other chemicals and fertilizer, and by properly disposing of animal waste.
+Depletion of oxygen near a pond bottom in Summer is caused by heavy algae growth in the upper, sunlit reaches of a pond.
+This is an unhealthy pond condition and may lead to fish and shellfish kills, odor problems (rotten egg smell), allergic reactions when swimming (swimmers’ rash).
+The trigger is an excess of nutrients, predominately phosphorus input from overland runoff and/or released from previous inputs that accumulate in pond sediments.
+So the key to a healthy pond begins and ends with reducing nutrients, something every resident can help accomplish, by maintaining shoreline buffers to prevent runoff, and use of low or zero phosphate household and chemicals and lawn fertilizer, maintaining the septic system, and properly disposing of animal waste.